aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

  **Never** push to aces/Loris.
 Your branch will be deleted.
 Always push to your fork, and then create the PR from GitHub.

 #### Branch Naming
-Follow the convention most developers use: “date-title...”.
+Follow the convention most LORIS developers use: “date-title...”.
 Starting with the date allows branches to sort and display in order, and also helps sort out any conflicts faster in the main Loris repository.
-Please make your branch names short and informative, like your commit messages, since they’re read by others on GitHub.

 ### Helpful commands to run before pushing new code:
 Travis is our continuous integration which runs on every PR in GitHub.
 These commands can catch small formatting errors that will cause the Travis build to fail.